daylilyfield/obsidian-firesync/README.md

 </details>

 <details>
-<summary>&nbsp; 2.
+<summary>&nbsp;2.
 Create an authenticated user via Firebase Authentication.</summary>
 <dl><dd><dl><dd>

 Click `Authentication` menu on the left navigation bar, and click `Add user` button to create new authenticated user.
 Remember this user's email address and password as they will be used when setting up Firesync in Obsidain's preferences.

 <img src="assets/firebase-authentication.png" />

 </dd></dl></dd></dl>